shapeshed/flim.shapeshed.com/src/_posts/command-line-utilities-with-nodejs.md

 As you get beyond basic scripts you'll want to pass arguments into the script.
 The arguments passed to a script are available as `process.argv`.

-If you pass arguments to the simple example above and add console.log(process.argv) you'll see the arguments are available s an array.
+If you pass arguments to the simple example above and add `console.log(process.argv)` you'll see the arguments are available as an array.
 For example if you run

     ./yourscript -g -f